Electrical Machinery in the Coal Industry

 The nature and extent of the application of electrical machinery in Illawarra coal mines very much reflects the progress of the industry itself as it developed.
 Over the period in which the industry has evolved in the Illawarra, it has moved from one where the process of production was dominated by the labour of men and horses, to one in which huge tonnages of coal are able to be extracted by automatic, computer-equipped longwall machines whose operations can be monitored from many kilometres away.
 Importantly, the safety of those in the industry has notably improved over the same period.

 Typical initial uses for electric power included lighting, water pumping, and later, coal haulage systems.
-Coal cutting machines were those devices used to replace what had previously been a laborious manual method of preparing a coal face for blasting.
+Among the first electrically powered machines to be directly engaged in mining coal were coal cutting machines – those devices used to replace what had previously been a laborious manual method of preparing a coal face for blasting.
+The article which follows describes the evolution of that machinery, through to the massive, complex and automated equipment for longwall mining.
+Further information on that evolution is given also in the attached .

 Coal Cutting Machines